sentenzo/try-fastapi/README.md

 6. Finally, launch the application.
 You have two options:
     - `make run` if you want it to work from your local machine
     - `make docker-up` if you prefer it running in docker container

+7. To check if everything works, you may open `http://{your-app-adress}/docs`, and you should be able to see something similar to the picture on the top of this page.